Changed from Glory into Glory

 A Sermon on Romans 6:22Read more

-If you are a Christian, it should be unthinkable to go back to your old life.
-Paul emphasizes in Romans 6:22 a depiction of what it is like to be in Christ Jesus.
-It is a simple argument to those who consider being a Christian.
-Dr. Martyn Lloyd-Jones underlines that a Christian is a man who has undergone a profound change, because only a Christian can truly discuss a true difference between their past and present.
-What is the reason for this?
-It is because a Christian has been set free from sin.
-God regenerates you and creates you anew.
-A Christian has the power to resist the devil, a non-Christian does not.
-Sin becomes just a nuisance in our daily life, not a master to us.
-Once we grasp that we are now enslaved to God and righteousness, we realize that we truly have no right to continue on sinning!
+It should be unthinkable to the Christian to return to their old life.
+In Romans 6:22, Paul emphasizes a depiction of what it is like to be in Christ Jesus and it is a simple argument to those who consider themselves a Christian.
+In the sermon from Romans 6:22 titled “Servants of Sin,” Dr. Martyn Lloyd-Jones underlines that a Christian is one who has undergone a profound change, because only a Christian can truly discuss a true difference between their past and present.
+That is because a Christian has been set free from sin.
+God regenerates and creates the Christian anew.
+A Christian has the power to resist the devil while a non-Christian does not.
+Sin becomes just a nuisance in the daily life, not a master.
+Once a Christian grasps that they are now enslaved to God and righteousness, they realize that they truly have no right to continue on sinning.
 The result of this great change is a fruitful life in Christ.
-If there is no fruit, you are not truly a Christian.
-Dr. Lloyd-Jones encourages the listener to analyze your life and actions to determine if you are living in a fruitful life as slaves to righteousness.
+If there is no fruit, one is not truly a Christian.
+Dr. Lloyd-Jones encourages the listener to analyze their life and actions to determine if they are living in a fruitful life as slaves to righteousness.